igroff/bottle/README.md

 * destination - ultimately messages are routed by making a determination to which HTTP URL the message will be posted.
 An URL that receives a POSTed message is a destination.
+* router - a system making decisions about what destinations will receive particular messages.